anananan116/TinyVLM/README.md

 | [LLaVA-1.5-7B](https://huggingface.co/llava-hf/llava-1.5-7b-hf) | 7B| 1510.7 |
 | TinyVLM(Ours) | 1.5B | 1370.02 |

+We observe that our model with 1.5B parameters have comparable performance when compared against some 3B models on the MME benchmark.
+More evaluation benchmarks are on the way.

 ##### MME Benchmark Results

+Here we show some detailed results from the MME benchmark.

 ###### Perception Metrics